apache/nuttx/configs/zp214xpa/README.txt

       configs/zp214xpa/tools/oocd.sh $PWD

-    If you add that path to your PATH environment variable, ithe commandi simplifies to just:
+    If you add that path to your PATH environment variable, the command simplifies to just:

       oocd.sh $PWD